unitaryfund/mitiq/docs/source/guide/zne-2-use-case.md

 Zero noise extrapolation is one of the simplest error mitigation techniques and, in many practical situations, it can be applied with a relatively small sampling cost.
-The main advantage of ZNE is that the technique can be applied without a detailed knowledge of the undelying noise model.
+The main advantage of ZNE is that the technique can be applied without a detailed knowledge of the underlying noise model.
 Therefore it can be a good option in situations where tomography is impractical.